 Select FIXED OPTIONS from the Main PC application, then select TX/REH.
-The table in the main window lists the various monitor and CUT/DIM options down the left hand side along with columns for the three console modes.
+The table in the main window lists the various CUT/DIM and talkback inhibit options down the left hand side along with columns for the three console modes.
 The selection buttons in the three columns can be used to select one of the 5 mic open systems to control each Loud Speaker CUT/DIM.